 One Big Party

 Concerts and a huge parade lead up to Sunday’s signature 200-lap, 500-mile race.
-It makes the Indy 500 Weekend (May 24-25, 2014) a bash worth stopping for.
+It makes the Indy 500 Weekend in May a bash worth stopping for.
 Television can’t capture the thrill of seeing race cars worth $1 million zooming around the 2½-mile oval track at Indianapolis Motor Speedway.
-If you go, don’t forget earplugs.
+Don’t forget earplugs.
 (800) 822-8500; indianapolismotorspeedway.com